strychemi/CtCI-6th-Edition-Ruby/README.md

 1. Download/clone repository.
 2. Navigate to the root directory of the repo via terminal/command line interface.
 4. Run the command `bundle install` to install all dependencies.
-5. Once this has completed run the command `rspec` to run all the tests.
+5. Due to the nature of this project dir setup, the `rspec` command to run all tests won't work as intended.
-6. Or, to run a specific test,  run the command `rspec spec/ch01/1.01_spec.rb` for example.
+6. Run the command `rspec spec/ch01/1.01_spec.rb` to run tests for specific problems only.